EliAndrewC/l7r/setting/l7r.md

 ### Stolen Relics

-The Tsume family held the city of Toshi Ranbo for 3 years.
+The Tsume Family held the city of Toshi Ranbo for 3 years.
 After they took the city, they plundered it for its treasures, including the Temple of Bishamon's stored coinage, amounting to many thousands of koku.

 After the initial attempt by the Akodo to retake the city failed, the Tsume went a step further and took several of the temple's relics, which they transported to other temples in Crane lands.
 They also plundered numerous pieces of temple artwork, as the Temple of Bishamon contains many priceless pieces of historical artwork which are not listed on this page.